mateuszniechwiej/Ms-1-LP/README.md

     * Image captions to *__not be displayed__* on the mobile portrait view :white_check_mark:
   3. About section:
    * In desktop view:
-     * About text displaying on the left and video gif on the right side :white_check_mark:
+     * About text displayed on the left and video gif on the right side :white_check_mark:
    * In mobile and tablet view:
      * About text displaying above video gif :white_check_mark: